KimAdrian1/AWS-Serverless-Media-ETL-Pipeline-with-Lambda-and-DynamoDB/README.md

 ![](./images/image8.png)![](./images/image51.png)

 - Viewing one of the image files in the `Poster_Images` directory for `The_Amazing_Spider-Man_2`.
-- The same s3 URI should be stored in the DynamoDB table in the matching item.
+- The same s3 URI should be stored in the DynamoDB table with its matching item.

 ![](./images/image2.png)![](./images/image39.png)